 Tip!
-The Shot Count slider cannot exceed the total shots allowed for the stage and the Zone slider only reflects the zones available in the target.
+The Shot Count slider cannot exceed the total shots allowed for the stage.

 Waypoint

 The Waypoint trigger uses parameter for Starting Waypoint and Ending Waypoint.
 The trigger will occur as soon as the target reaches the waypoint defined by the slider.
 Both sliders have values between 1 and 10.
 If the sliders are set the to the same value - for example 2, the trigger event will happen as soon as the target reaches the second waypoint.
 If the sliders are set to different values - for example 2 and 5, the trigger event will happen when the target reaches a random waypoint between the second and fifth waypoints.